-Alisina Shahi, Mary K. Mulcahey.
+Alisina Shahi, Mary K. Mulcahey, Emmanuel Thienpont.

 Strength of Recommendation: Strong.

-Rationale: The most common cause of pulmonary artery filling defects on either computed tomography pulmonary angiography (CTPA) or magnetic resonance imaging (MRI) is a pulmonary thromboembolism.
+Rationale: The most common cause of PA filling defects on either computed tomography pulmonary angiography (CTPA) or magnetic resonance imaging (MRI) is pulmonary thromboembolism.
 However, not infrequently, the presentation of this finding is not associated with a PE.
 Given high rates of morbidity and mortality, timely diagnosis is essential.
 Unusual or more rarely encountered etiologies must be considered when clinical manifestations and imaging findings are not consistent.

 PE is the third most common cardiovascular condition with high mortality and morbidity rate after coronary artery disease and stroke4.
 Fresh thrombus in acute PE is formed by red blood cells (RBC) and platelets binding together in a fibrin mesh, this presents on CTPA as a filling defect leading to complete or partial stenosis of the lumen.

 Primary pulmonary arterial neoplasms: This is a very uncommon condition.
-The pathology in the majority of cases is pulmonary artery sarcoma (PAS), which has a poor prognosis.
+The pathology in the majority of cases is pulmonary artery sarcoma (PAS), which has poor prognosis.
 On CTPA, PAS also manifests as a filling defect that resembles an acute PE.
-There are specific findings on CTPA that can help to differentiate PAS from PE, including a filling defect involving the entire main pulmonary artery (PA) or one of its principal branches, the proximal margin of the filling defect with the “lobulated sign” and the grape-like appearance of the distal PA, and a filling defect with heterogeneous enhancement5.
+There are specific findings on CTPA that can help differentiate PAS from PE, including a filling defect involving the entire main PA or one of its principal branches, the proximal margin of the filling defect with the “lobulated sign” and the grape-like appearance of the distal PA, and a filling defect with heterogeneous enhancement5.
 A magnetic resonance angiogram can be very helpful when there is suspicion for PAS.

 IgG4-RD of PA: This is an autoimmune condition that results from chronic fibrotic inflammation.
 The main findings of PA IgG4-RD include massive filling defects without enhancement or PA aneurysm on CTPA.
 Definite diagnosis of PA IgG4-RD is only possible with an intrathoracic surgical biopsy6,7.